- If you need to redirect users to a new Web address, then a static page with a link is recommended over a page with a timed redirect.

 A permanent redirect, which directs users from one Web address to another, can be automated to be instantaneous.
 Since this redirect path will be maintained permanently and is meant to be transparent to users, there is no need to provide any time lag.

-An example of a permanent redirect is angel.psu.edu (for the ANGEL Course Management System), which automatically redirects users to the true ANGEL Web address, cms.psu.edu.
+An example of a permanent redirect is helpdesk.psu.edu which automatically redirects users to the actual Penn State IT Service Desk address, www.itservicedesk.psu.edu.

 A temporary redirect is one that is implemented after a Web site has changed its permanent address.
 The purpose of this kind of redirect is to inform users that an address is changing, and that bookmarks and links should be updated.